eliabieri/wg_display/README.md

 Want your WG Display to show you

-- 🥳 the upcoming events in your favorite night club
+- 🥳 the upcoming events in your favorite nightclub
 - 🚮 the trash calendar in your municipality
 - 🍺 beers on sale in your local supermarket?